 2. Inductions to mindfulness

-Create content for a mindfulness induction and align it either with the leadership or health management approach.
+Create content for a mindfulness induction and align it either with your leadership or health management approach.
+At EY, mindfulness forms part of the transformative leadership framework, and the one-hour induction is bookable through the firm’s learning platform.

 3. News channel messages